inferno-framework/davinci-pdex-test-kit/README.md

 - [JSON API documentation](https://inferno-framework.github.io/inferno-core/api-docs)

 ## PDEX Client Tests
-- **Extremely draft state**
-- Can generate basic tests with the init-gen.rb file
-- Requests are currently hardcoded forwarded to a local server, assumed to be hosted on docker.
-This is found in `lib/davinci_pdex_test_kit/mock_server.rb`'s `server_proxy`.
+- Requests are forwarded to a local server.
+This is found in `lib/davinci_pdex_test_kit/mock_server.rb`'s `server_proxy`
 - Postman collection exists for mocking the client, at `PDEX-mock-client.postman_collection.json`
-- - Currently facing some socket hangup issues, so if you run the collection you need to set it to continue running even if it encounters an error
+- Tests are organized into two categories, a workflow test group, and a must support test group
+- - Workflow test group - Tests member-match requests, returns an identifier, and checks that the client attempts to gather all resources related to the matched patient
+- - Must Support test group - Tests that all Must Support elements of the member-match-input profile are covered by any of the received member-match requests

 ## Instructions for Developing tests